 Our Outreach Programme relies on volunteers from The Bach Choir.
 Each workshop is led by an animateur, with a conductor and accompanist, and a small group of singers who are volunteers from the Choir and who sing to and with the children.
 We are proud of our workshops: our ability to expose the children to four-part harmony, and especially to men’s voices, has proved particularly popular and is part of what makes The Bach Choir Outreach Programme so special.
 Many of the children have never previously experienced the thrill of singing in harmony, or even listened to a choir singing live.

-An important part of the Outreach Programme is “training the trainers” to help them to provide high-quality music education in their schools.
-We run an annual workshop with David Hill for primary school (and occasionally secondary school) teachers to learn about and practise techniques for conducting children.
+An important part of the Outreach Programme is training the trainers to help them to provide high-quality music education in their schools.
+We run an annual workshop for our participating primary school teachers to learn about and practise techniques for leading singing with children.
 These sessions also serve as a forum for teachers to share best practice and suitable repertoire and vocal exercises.
 Read about a recent training day.

 The Bach Choir is grateful to many charities, trusts and foundations for their kind support of the Outreach Programme over the years.
-Special thanks to the 2015-16 sponsors:
+Particular thanks to our 2017-18 funders:

 2014-15: Mr. Lear, Nonsense and Rhyme